-INTEGRATED SYSTEM DESIGN

-3 credits

-Prerequisite for 470: 4400:465.
-Prerequisite for 570: 4400:565.
-Introduction to computer structures, design methods and development tools for VLSI systems. nMOS devices and fabrication.
+- the design implementation with the object-oriented programming language C++ INTEGRATED SYSTEM DESIGN 570 3 credits - Prerequisite for 470: 4400.465.
+Prerequisite for 570; 4400.565.
+Introduction to computer struc-tures, design methods and development tools for VLSI systems. nMOS devices and fab-rication.
 Processing and control design.
 Layout methods and tools.
-Design systems.

-SPECIAL TOPICS: COMPUTER SCIENCE (May be taken more than once) Prerequisite: permission of department head.
+Design systems. - SPECIAL TOPICS: COMPUTER SCIENCE 597 1-2 credits (May be taken more than once) Prerequisite: permission of department head.
 Special topics in computer engineering.

+COMPUTER ARCHITECTURE 606

-COMPUTER ARCHITECTURE Prerequisite: 4400:363 or equivalent.
+3 credits Prerequisite: 4400:363 or equivalent.
 Historical development of computer architecture.
-Design methodologies, Processor organization and design of instruction sets.
-Parallel processing, Control section implementations, Memory organization.
+Design methodologies.
+Processor organization and design of instruction sets.
+Parallel processing Control section implementations.
+Memory organization.
 System configurations.

-PARALLEL COMPUTER ARCHITECTURE Prerequisite: 606 or equivalent.
-This course provides an introduction to parallel computer architectures and parallel processing based on a single instruction, message-passing, or
+PARALLEL COMPUTER ARCHITECTURE 607

+3 credits Prerequisite: 606 or equivalent.
+This course provides an introduction to parallel computer archi-tectures and parallel processing based on a single instruction, message-passing, or shared memory.

-COMPUTER ALGORITHMS I 3 credits Prerequisites: 4100.206 and 3450:235.
+COMPUTER ALGORITHMS I 610

+3 credits Prerequisites: 4100:206 and 3450:235.
 Organization of scientific and engineering problems for computer solutions.
-Analysis of error and convergence properties of algorithms.
+Analysis of error and convergence properties of algorithms

-COMPUTER ALGORITHMS II Prerequisite: 610 or permission.
-Data structures and algorithm design for minimum execution time and memory requirements.
+611 COMPUTER ALGORITHMS II

+3 credits Prerequisite: 610 or permission.
+Data structures and algorithm design for minimum execution time and memory requirements

+620 FAULT-TOLERANT COMPUTING

-FAULT-TOLERANT COMPUTING 3 credits Prerequisite: 363 or equivalent.
+Prerequisite: 363 or equivalent.
 This course encompasses the many aspects of fault-tolerant computing and covers reliability, fault-models, fault-tolerant design techniques, quantitative evaluation methods, testing, and design for testability.

-ADVANCED KNOWLEDGE ENGINEERING 3 credits Prerequisite: 641 or equivalent.
+642 ADVANCED KNOWLEDGE ENGINEERING Prerequisite: 641 or equivalent.
 Advanced study of knowledge acquisition and expert system project management.

-FRAME-BASED EXPERT SYSTEM DESIGN TRANKE-BADELI EXPERT SYSTEM DESIGN.
-3 credits Perequisites: 441, 641, or equivalent.
-Introduction to the design and development of frameassed expert systems. based expert systems.

-693 SPECIAL PROBLEMS
+643 FRAME-BASED EXPERT SYSTEM DESIGN

+Prerequisites: 441, 641, or equivalent.
+Introduction to the design and development of framebased expert systems.
+693 SPECIAL PROBLEMS 1-3 credits

-(May be taken more than once) Prerequisite: permission of department head.
+May be taken more than once) Prerequisite: permission of department head.
 For a qualified graduate student.
 Supervised research or investigation in student's major field.
 Credit depends upon nature and extent of project.

-794 ADVANCED SEMINAR

-(May be taken more than once) Prerequisite: permission of department head.
+ADVANCED SEMINAR 794 1-3 credits (May be taken more than once) Prerequisite: permission of department head.
 Advanced level coverage of various topics.
-Intended for student seeking Ph.D. in engineering.
+Intended for student seeking Ph.D. in engineering